qualiaMachine/Intro_GCP_for_ML/episodes/06-Training-models-in-VertexAI.md

 ```

 This launches a managed training job with Vertex AI.
 It should take 2-5 minutes for the training job to complete.

+### Understanding the training output message

+After your job finishes, you may see a message like: `Training did not produce a Managed Model returning None.` This is expected when running a `CustomTrainingJob` without specifying deployment parameters.
+Vertex AI supports two modes:

+- **CustomTrainingJob (research/development)** – You control training and save models/logs to Cloud Storage via `AIP_MODEL_DIR`.
+This is ideal for experimentation and cost control.
+- **TrainingPipeline (for deployment)** – You include `model_serving_container_image_uri` and `model_display_name`, and Vertex automatically registers a *Managed Model* in the Model Registry for deployment to an endpoint.

+In our setup, we're intentionally using the simpler **CustomTrainingJob** path.
+Your trained model is safely stored under your specified artifact directory (e.g., `gs://{BUCKET_NAME}/artifacts/xgb/{RUN_ID}/`), and you can later register or deploy it manually when ready.

 ## Monitoring training jobs in the Console
 1. Go to the Google Cloud Console.